 Application Deposit Payment

 Because international students must pay their first semester tuition and fees as part of their student visa process, SIT does not require the $400 deposit payment for international students.
-International students should review the information concerning student visas and focus their efforts on completing the necessary steps to obtain their I-20 and student visa, as outlined in the section below.
+However, should international students defer program enrollment until the following year, a $400 nonrefundable deposit is required to hold their place.

 Current students: Please visit our Continuing Students page.

 SIT welcomes students from a wide range of economic backgrounds.
 Though funds are limited, international applicants are encouraged to apply for financial aid administrated by SIT.
-Financial aid is available to international students in the form of need-based grants, merit scholarships, and work-study opportunities.
+Financial aid is available to international students in the form of need-based grants and merit scholarships.
 SIT financial aid typically covers about one-third of an international student's total costs.
 In recent years, more than 85 percent of all international students received partial support through SIT.

 SIT offers gift aid for international students, based on need and merit.
 Several competitive SIT scholarships have also been established to recognize students who reflect the SIT mission through their professional and personal lives.